“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

-GM: “The same, save that as a tenant, you will be permitted to feed within those areas of the domain not claimed by another Kindred as their private acreage.”
+GM: “The same, save that as my domitor’s tenant, you will be permitted to feed within those areas of the parish unclaimed by other Kindred.”

 Caroline: Caroline has so many more questions, but as forthcoming as the ghoul has been, she has no interest in pushing her luck here.
 She tries to keep herself to the essentials.

 Would it be so bad to be sworn to him?
 He’s reasonable enough… a part of her whispers.

 GM: “With Regent Donovan’s consent,” the mimic answers flatly.

 Caroline: Caroline nods.
 Essentially eternal service to him, then.